Yulia Latynina

-Yulia Leonidovna Latynina (Ю́лия Леони́довна Латы́нина; born 16 June 1966) is an independent journalist, writer, TV and radio host from Russia.
+Yulia Leonidovna Latynina (Юлия Леонидовна Латынина; born 16 June 1966) is a Russian independent journalist, writer, TV, and radio host.
 She grew famous as a columnist for Novaya Gazeta and was the most popular host at the Echo of Moscow radio station for years.

-Yulia Latynina is a prolific writer, she has written more than twenty books, including fantasy and crime fiction.
+Latynina has written more than twenty books, primarily fantasy and crime fiction.

 Biography

 Family and education

 Yulia Latynina was born in Moscow on 16 June 1966.
 Her father is writer Leonid Latynin and her mother is literary critic Alla Latynina.

 Yulia Latynina studied philology at the Maxim Gorky Literature Institute from 1983 to 1988.
 In 1993, under the supervision of Professor Vyacheslav Ivanov she defended her PhD at the Gorky Institute of World Literature.

 Journalistic career

 Latynina started her journalistic career as an economic columnist.
 She worked for periodicals Segodnya (1995–96), Izvestia (1996–97), Expert (1997–98), Sovershenno Secretno (1999–2000), and others.
 By 2000, Latynina already had a reputation as one of the leading journalists in the field of economics.
 In 2001 she became a columnist for Novaya Gazeta.
 In the same year, she was invited to host Rublevaya Zona, an analytical programme on NTV.
 The show started her TV career.
 In 2003, it was followed by an analytical programm 24 that was broadcast on REN TV.

 Later, Latynina worked for Ezhednevny Zhurnal (2005–15) and Gazeta.ru (2006–2013).
 She also worked for television channels NTV (2000–01), ORT (2001–02), TVS (2002–03) and REN TV (2003–04).
 In 2003 Latynina started hosting the show Access Code at a radio station Echo of Moscow.

 In 2007, Italian newspaper Corriere della Sera named her best foreign journalist in an award ceremony dedicated to Maria Grazia Cutuli.